neelab2/HelicopterMod_client/README.md

 1. Download the archive HelicopterMod_client-main.zip
 2. Run Dayz_tools https://store.steampowered.com/app/830640/DayZ_Tools/
 3. Launch and select AddonBuilder in it
-4. In the Addons source directory line, specify HelicopterMod_client-main \ HelicopterMod_client-main \ HelicopterModScripts - the HelicopterModScripts folder
+4. In the Addons source directory line, specify  HelicopterMod_client-main \ HelicopterModScripts - the HelicopterModScripts folder
 5. Uncheck Binarize
 6. Pack it.
 7. You should get HelicopterModScripts.pbo